Dozens of Iraqi protesters wounded as anti-government unrest resumes

-Dozens of Iraqi protesters were wounded in Baghdad and other cities on Monday in clashes with security forces who were trying to clear blocked roads, security and medical sources said, as anti-government unrest resumed after a lull of several weeks.
+Two Iraqi police officers were killed and dozens of protesters were wounded in Baghdad and other cities on Monday in clashes with security forces, medical and security sources said, as anti-government unrest resumed after a lull of several weeks.

 In Baghdad’s Tayaran Square overnight, protesters threw petrol bombs and stones at police who responded with tear gas and stun grenades, Reuters witnesses said.

-“They (security forces) should stop shooting and aiming, who are they and who we are?
+“They (security forces) should stop shooting and aiming, who are they and who are we?
 Both sides are Iraqis.
 So why are you killing your brothers?” said one woman protester in Baghdad who declined to give her name.

+In the Iraqi oil city of Basra, two policemen were struck and killed by a civilian car during the protest, security sources said.
+The driver was trying to avoid the scene of clashes between protesters and security forces when he drove into the two officers, they said.

-Baghdad police said its forces had successfully reopened all the roads that were closed by “violent gatherings”.
+Baghdad police said its forces had reopened all roads that were closed by “violent gatherings”.
+It said 14 officers were wounded near Tahrir square, including with head wounds and broken bones.

+Traffic was disrupted on a highway linking Baghdad to southern cities, a Reuters witness said.
+Production in southern oilfields was unaffected by the unrest, oil officials said.

 Mass protests have gripped Iraq since Oct.
 1, with mostly young protesters demanding an overhaul of a political system they see as profoundly corrupt and as keeping most Iraqis in poverty.
 More than 450 people have been killed.